 In training, I completed over 100 sessions with genuine clients at MIND which proved a tremendous help and learning curve.

-I have attended seminars on eating disorders, domestic abuse, suicide awareness, and the nature of cancer.
+I have attended seminars on eating disorders, domestic abuse, suicide awareness, sex and relationships, and the nature of cancer.

 Areas of counselling I deal with